tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - What ideas have we had in the past where we dabbled and didn't fully commit or didn't execute with enough intensity or consistency?
   - What have I been procrastinating on doing that would help us get traction on this project?
   - Where have I been active but not productive?
-  - What leverage do I need to enable me to create better results by utilizing someone else's time, money, brains, network, or skills?
+  - What leverage do I need to enable me to create better results by utilizing someone else's time, money, brain, network, or skills?
   - Where do we need to improve our execution so that we are more competitive in the marketplace?

 # THE ONLY CONSTANT IN BUSINESS IS...
 - The only constant in business is change.